What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Restoring Shiplap Panels on the Ceiling

-Utilizing restored panels is beneficial to the homeowner as it eliminates the cost of wood from the project’s budget.
-Additionally, this benefits the environment as it does not create an increased demand for fresh timber.
+Repurposing and restoring older wood is a great way to be more environmentally friendly in your shipping project, in addition to saving money.
+Utilizing restored panels benefits the homeowner by eliminating the cost of wood from the project’s budget.
+Additionally, this benefits the environment by not creating an increased demand for fresh timber.

 Shiplap or Tongue and Groove Ceiling